 Program overview

-The Bachelor of Arts (Honours) in Gender Studies is structured to provide a comprehensive educational experience over a two-year period for second-degree candidates.
-The program includes:
+The Bachelor of Arts (Honours) in Gender Studies is structured to provide a comprehensive education over a two-year period for students who already possess an undergraduate degree.
+The program emphasizes a blend of theoretical knowledge and practical application, ensuring that students are well-prepared for their future careers.
+Key features of the program structure include:

 Featured Experiences

-• Engagement in community-based projects that address real-world gender issues.
+• Engagement in community-based projects that foster a deeper understanding of gender issues in various contexts.

 Career Options